TP-online/Crypto-Flash-Transactions/README.md

 <hr>

 ### **Q ∙ Can I send the flash transaction to any wallet?**
-**A ∙** No. At this time Coinbase Wallet is the only one we've found to have the bug needed for this exploit.
-There are probably more but this is only guaranteed to work with Coinbase Wallet.
+**A ∙** No. At this time ~~Coinbase Wallet~~ Base Wallet is the only one we've found to have the bug needed for this exploit.
+There are probably more but this is only guaranteed to work with ~~Coinbase Wallet~~ Base Wallet.
 *(If you send to a wallet that does not have the bug for example, it will show as $0.00 value)*

 ### **Q ∙ How long before the transaction disappears?**